 Wine rated (2023 guide) 98/100

-With a color intensity that matches the intensity of the taste and sensation, this wine coats your palate with its multiple layers of rich, dark, deep, black and dark red fruits, combined with smoke, tobacco, Cuban cigars, spices, dark chocolate and burning oak embers.
+With a color intensity that matches the intensity of its flavor and texture, this wine coats your palate with its multiple layers of rich, dark, deep, black, and deep red fruits, combined with notes of smoke, tobacco, Cuban cigars, spices, dark chocolate, and smoldering oak.
 This incredible wine is perfectly balanced between power and intensity, with an almost infinite, flawless, regal, and refined finish.
-This is clearly one of the greatest vintages of Pichon Baron of all time.
-Drink between 2028 and 2065.
+It is clearly one of the greatest vintages of Pichon Baron of all time.
+Best enjoyed between 2028 and 2065.

 Vinous